 The defensive, medieval palace of the bishops survived to modern times in the form of a ruin.
 The outer walls of the buildings of the Great Hall and the Western Hall, including latrine annexes, as well as the building of the Red Chamber and the gatehouse tower of the inner ward have survived.
 Gatehouse today stands alone, as the wall adjacent to it has not preserved.
-What is visible, however, is the outer defensive wall, almost all around the perimeter.
+What is visible, however, is the outer defensive wall, almost all around the perimeter, although its western curtain with battlement was created in the nineteenth century.
 The monument is open to visitors free of charge from April 1 to October 31, daily from 10:00 to 16:00.

 Website britishlistedbuildings.co.uk, Lamphey Bishop’s Palace.